5th Grade Mission Statement

 Bottom row: Mr. Metherd and Mrs. Holt

 We divide our classes into groups to better meet the needs of each student.
-Using the district curriculum and the Everyday Mathematics program, we strive to teach the students computation, geometry, algebra, probability, data, and problem solving skills.
-We encourage students to explain their work with written and verbal statements, diagrams and computation as appropriate.
+Using the district curriculum and the Bridges Math program along with implementation of Number Corner, we strive to teach the students computation, geometry, algebra, probability, data, and problem solving skills.
+We encourage students to explain their work with written and verbal statements, diagrams, and computation as appropriate.
 In addition, students are asked to make estimations and use logical reasoning in all areas of mathematics.
 Sample units include; fractions, decimals, division, and graphing.

 Fifth grade science classes are taught by science specialists.
-There is an emphasis on note taking, hands on activities, and how we use scientific investigation strategies to understand more about our world.
+There is an emphasis on note taking, hands-on activities, and how we use scientific investigation strategies to understand more about our world.
 Our curriculum includes an exploration of electricity, magnetism, stars, galaxies, and other phenomena of our universe.
 We also investigate the human body’s primary systems.
-As part of our learning’s students have the opportunity to dissect sheep hearts, lungs, and eyes.
+As part of our learning, students have the opportunity to dissect sheep hearts, lungs, and eyes.